UTZbox/LetsGO/README.md

 // Further improvements:
 - Change the Audio Clock to 48 kHz
-- Build a Basic Version with USB-MIDI Interface
+- Maybe build a Basic Version with USB-MIDI Interface
-- Add 3th Keyboard Mode for Ableton Live with KeyStroke 9 and 0 instead Media Volume

 // Support
 If you need some Support just send me an E-Mail to mail - at - utzs.ch (My Name is Mike)